cinctrl/alx-system_engineering-devops/0x02-shell_redirections/README.md

 # Task 11:

 # Task 12: What's new
 	# This sorts the display of the newest file in the currrent directory by piping th head and ls with option time

+# Task 13: Being unique is better that being perfect
+	# This sort a list of words using uniq -u and sort cmd